yyle88/gormcls/README.md

 ## License

-`gormcls` is open-source and released under the MIT License.
+`gormrepo` is open-source and released under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ---